Putting Up Willow Hurdle Gardeners' Corner Kids' Garden Sustainable Garden Go Shopping

 Innovate to Conserve Natural Resources MGP Inc 1-800-574-7248

-Putting up your hurdles securely and correctly will help to prolong their life.
+Putting up your hurdles willow panels securely and correctly will help to prolong their life.
 It is advisable to install them as soon as possible.
 If they are to be stored, they should be left upright to allow air to circulate.
 You can use either stakes or posts to put up your hurdles.
-The stakes/posts can be hammered into the ground, or you can dig a hole and backfill with hardcore or concrete post mix.
-You can also use metposts with the posts.
-You will also require wire to attach the hurdles to the stakes/posts.
-You may also require staples (“U”-shaped nails), right-angled brackets and galvanized nails depending on which method you use.
+The stakes/posts can be hammered into the ground, or you can dig a hole and backfill with a hardcore or concrete post mixture.
+You will also be required to wire and attach the hurdles to the stakes/posts with galvanized wires or zip tie.
+You may also need to use staples (“U”-shaped nails), right-angled brackets and galvanized nails, depending on which method you use.

 image